-You will learn to apply organic principles, understand the certification process and implement a soil and nutrient management plan.
+You'll learn to apply organic principles, understand the certification process and implement a soil and nutrient management plan.

-You will learn in real-life environments and enjoy a mixture of face-to-face and online learning in classes and workshops, online teaching, practical activities, and guided assignments.
+You'll learn in real-life environments and enjoy a mixture of face-to-face and online learning in classes and workshops, online teaching, practical activities, and guided assignments.